MatthewCondon/Commercial_Vessel_FIR/Images/README.md

 # Summary
-A directory responsible for all images in this GitHub.
+A directory to hold all images in this GitHub.